pyvista/pyvista/doc/source/user-guide/vtk_to_pyvista.rst

    >>> cell_arr.InsertCellPoint(2)
    >>> vtk_poly_data.SetPolys(cell_arr)

-In PyVista, we can assign this directly in the constructor and then access it (or change it) from the :attr:`faces
+With PyVista, you can assign the faces of a :class:`pyvista.PolyData` directly in the constructor and then access or modify them using the :attr:`faces
 <pyvista.PolyData.faces>` attribute.

 .. jupyter-execute::